stoooops/tabtimer/README.md

 # Tab Nanny

-Watch how much time you've spent on Twitter today.
+A chrome extension to help you watch how much time you've spent on a website as an overlay.